livechat/livechat-public-docs/site/content/agent-app-widgets/getting-started.md

 4. Go to **Agent App Widgets -> New Widget +**.
   * Enter the **Widget source URL**.
   * Select the desired location as the **Widget placement**.
-5. Go to the **Private installation** tab and install the app at your license.
+5. Go to the **Private installation** tab and install the app on your account.

 After successful installation, you'll see the widget in your LiveChat Agent App.